bsanyi/paxos_kv/README.md

     $ mix node 3

+If you're keen on speed and want to get up and running quickly, you can write underscores instead of node numbers when creating new nodes.
+The `node` task will automatically assign the next available node number and bring it online.

+    $ iex -S mix node _
+    $ mix node _

 Paxos is a consensus algorithm based on majority votes.
 It is essential to establish a cluster prior to proceeding.
 By default, the expected number of nodes in the cluster is set to 3 (refer to the Configuration section for using